BrentAIICT/MSSA-SCA/DockerLab/README.md

 ## Access the IIS web site on the container

 > Open a web browser and type the ipaddress of the container into the address bar <br>
-> The blue geeting default IIS web site should appear
+> The default IIS web site should appear

 ## Stop the container and try accessing the web site again